Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** Focus

 **Duration:** Instant

 </div>

-Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
+VVanishing into thin air, you appear a short distance away with a sudden flash.
+Teleport up to 15 feet into an empty tile of your choice and make a Focus attack against all other creatures within a 5 foot radius of that tile.
 If you hit, knock them prone.

 If you have at least 4 stacks of radiant exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.